Monday, August 31, 2020

 The researchers defined shopper confusion as consisting of irritation, inefficiency, and feelings of helplessness.
 Store crowding with other shoppers caused increases in all three of these somewhat, but store messiness increased the three significantly more.
 The hit to spending was greater for recreational than for task-oriented shopping.
 It can take the form of postponing or abandoning purchase decisions, failure to notice in-store discounts and impulse buys, and not wanting to shop at the store again.

 The clear implication is to minimize store congestion and clutter.
 Yet a busy store is itself more profitable, and heavy foot traffic can crowd the aisles and at least temporarily mess up the merchandise.
-In addition, other research finds upsides.
-When shoppers expect crowding, such as during holiday shopping and landmark product introductions, the congestion adds excitement to both task-oriented and recreational shopping.
+When shoppers expect crowding, such as during holiday shopping and landmark product introductions, the congestion might add excitement to both task-oriented and recreational shopping.

 Researchers at Lehigh University and Drexel University pointed out that the impact of crowding depends on the prior experiences of the consumer shopping in crowds, the expectations of the consumer about the degree of crowding they’ll encounter, and the personality structure of the consumer.
 Those studies were conducted before the COVID-19 epidemic, which adds another layer of complexity to the effects of potentially contagion-filled crowding and contamination-filled clutter.